zabeehu/webtip/_posts/2019-03-18-clickfunnels-review-2019-pricing-features-alternatives.md

 ## How to get started with ClickFunnels

 If you've decided that you want to use sales funnels, you are ahead of the game.
 But you might be thinking, how will you actually make a funnel?
 How long will it take?
 How do I know it will work?
 These are all valid questions that you should be asking.
 There's a reason ClickFunnels has become so popular, and it is that you have the choice to build your own funnel, or use pre-built funnels.
 ClickFunnels has many funnels offered off the bat including e-commerce funnels, email opt-ins, webinar funnels, and many more.
 The great thing is that the structure of these funnels are proven, and all you have to do is customize them for your business and add copy.
 The best part, users can build funnels, and instantly share them with anyone else in the world.
 This means all over the internet are people sharing their funnels for free so you can copy them and try to imitate their success.
 The key is to find funnels that are proven and have high conversion rates.
 This means less work for you, and can help you reach your goals faster.
 As long as you have a vision and a product to offer, you should have no issue launching your first funnel.

+### How to create your first funnel

+Russel Brunson, the creator of ClickFunnels, has spent countless hours testing and creating different funnels.
+In the end, he said that there are just 3 core funnels that matter in his business.
+About 98% of income comes from those 3.
+The tripwire funnel, webinar funnel, and the high ticket funnel.

+#### Tripwire Funnel

+Russell gave the example of his free book funnel.
+He created a book that provides a ton of value, and is actually worth reading for all online business owners.
+The book itself is free, but they do charge shipping.
+You may be thinking, isn't this just a free plus shipping offer?
+That is exactly what it is, and there is nothing wrong with that.
+Drop shippers may think he is just trying to cheat people, but it is far from the truth.
+He created a physical product (the book), and is offering it for just the shipping cost.
+His goal is to break even on this book, and he gets an insane amount of customers introduced to ClickFunnels.
+In

+The tripwire funnel is key to getting customers in the door.
+This funnel consists of a very low ticket for even free (plus shipping) item, with a number of up-sells.

 ## Who is ClickFunnels for?